Sailing: Nautical terms

 Nautical terms for elements of a vessel: starboard (right-hand side), port or larboard (left-hand side), forward or fore (frontward), aft or abaft (rearward), bow (forward part of the hull), stern (aft part of the hull), beam (the widest part).
 Spars, supporting sails, include masts, booms, yards, gaffs and poles.
 Moveable lines that control sails or other equipment are known collectively as a vessel's running rigging.
 Lines that raise sails are called halyards while those that strike them are called downhauls.
 Lines that adjust (trim) the sails are called sheets.
 These are often referred to using the name of the sail they control (such as main sheet or jib sheet).
 Guys are used to control the ends of other spars such as spinnaker poles.
 Lines used to tie a boat up when alongside are called docklines, docking cables or mooring warps.
 A rode is what attaches an anchored boat to its anchor.
+Other than starboard and port, the sides of the boat are defined by their relationship to the wind.
+The terms to describe the two sides are Windward and leeward.
+The windward side of the boat is the side that is upwind while the leeward side is the side that is downwind.